-- Pick A Convenient Location FOR YOU – In the first five years, we met in a nearby city that was about a 45 minute drive for me which was pretty rough on bad IC days.
+In the first five years, we met in a nearby city that was about a 45 minute drive for me which was pretty rough on bad IC days.
 I relocated our group meetings to my own town and this made it much easier for me.
-And, hey, since I was doing all of the work setting up the meetings, I didn’t feel inconveniencing a few members who had to drive a bit farther.
+And, hey, since I was doing all of the work setting up the meetings, I didn’t feel that I was inconveniencing a few members who had to drive a bit farther!

-- Time Stealers – You may notice that some patients consume large amounts of your time, often asking the same question over and over again.
+You may notice that some group membersconsume large amounts of your time, often asking the same question over and over again.
 It finally dawned on me that these patients wanted me to solve their problems and really weren’t absorbing the information that I was giving them, such as diet, etc. You have to be firm with these patients.
 I got to the point where I said “I spent an hour with you last month talking about this.
 Didn’t you try any of that?”
 With some gentle confrontation, these patients realized that they really did have to apply themselves

 If you choose to run an internet group, be forewarned that you cannot please everyone, every day.
 There will be times when patients disagree with you and, given the internet, may rant and rage.
 It’s important that you stick to YOUR rules and, if necessary, ask them to leave the group if they are causing a disruption.
 Don’t take their criticism personally.
 If they would like to do something differently, encourage them to start their own group.